qidi-community/klippain_v511_for_qidi_plus4/README.md

 # Klipper Shake&Tune plugin

+This is a dedicated port of the Klippain Shake&Tune v5.1.1 module for installation on the Qidi Plus4 3D Printer

 Shake&Tune is a Klipper plugin from the [Klippain](https://github.com/Frix-x/klippain) ecosystem, designed to create insightful visualizations to help you troubleshoot your mechanical problems and give you tools to better calibrate the input shaper filters on your 3D printer.
 It can be installed on any Klipper machine and is not limited to those using the full Klippain.

 Check out the **[detailed documentation here](./docs/README.md)**.